keithbuhler/keithbuhler.github.io/README.md

 When it's ready to publish, an amazing software called [Jekyll](https://jekyllrb.com/) transforms the plain text files into HTML.

 The HTML which is  *hosted* and published for free by Github.
-Amazing.

 ### Style